threefoldtech/info_grid/users/docs/ssh.md

       ssh root@IP_address
       ```

-You now have an SSH connection on Linux.
+You've now deployed a VM on the ThreeFold Grid with an SSH connection on Linux.

 ## MacOS

-Here are the steps to SSH into a 3Node with either IPv4 or Mycelium on MacOS.
+Here are the steps to SSH into a VM with either IPv4 or Mycelium on MacOS.

 * To create the SSH key pair, in the terminal write
     * ```